Guided progressive reconstructive imaging: a new quantization-based framework for low-dose, high-throughput and real-time analytical ptychography: Funding and acknowledgments

-\textbf{H.L.L.R.} and \textbf{J.V.} acknowledge funding from the Horizon 2020 research and innovation programme (European Union), under grant agreement No 101017720 (FET-Proactive EBEAM). \textbf{A.A.} and \textbf{J.V.} acknowledge funding from the European Union's Horizon Europe programme under grant agreement no. 101094299 (Impress).
+\textbf{H.L.L.R.} and \textbf{J.V.} acknowledge funding from the Horizon 2020 research and innovation programme (European Union), under grant agreement No. 101017720 (FET-Proactive EBEAM). \textbf{H.L.L.R.}, \textbf{A.A.} and \textbf{J.V.} acknowledge funding from the Horizon Europe programme (European Union) under grant agreement No. 101094299 (Impress).
 Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Executive Agency (REA).
 Neither the European Union nor the granting authority can be held responsible for them.

-\textbf{T.C.} and \textbf{J.V.} acknowledge further funding from the Flemish government (iBOF project PERsist) and funding from the Flemish Government FWO project under grant No. G013122N.
+\textbf{T.C.} and \textbf{J.V.} acknowledge further funding from the Flemish government (iBOF project PERsist), and from the Research Foundation - Flanders (FWO, Belgium) under granted project No. G013122N.

+Finally, prof. Nini Pryds (Technical University of Denmark) and his group are gratefully acknowledged for providing the SrTiO$_{\text{3}}$ specimen, presented in subsection \ref{subsec:expdemoSTO}.